asadovka/cyb_web2/docs/cyb.md

 - `.dev`: web3 development tool with support of contracts
 - `.cg`: all the things chaingearable

-All this apps are considered as core apps and is included in every Cyb distribution.
-Let us describe in details every app ass a pure concept.
+All this apps are considered as core apps and are included in every Cyb distribution.
+Let us describe in details every app as a pure concept.

 ## .main

-Purpose of the `main` app is to make agent happier in a moment she returns to surfing and between experiences.
+Purpose of the `main` app is to make agent happier in a moment it returns for surfing and between experiences.
 Main page of the browser consists of three main elements:

 - search bar: provides all search functions
 - relevance bar: the most relevant cyberlinks for a particular agent